Women in punk rock: Social change

 Rock Against Sexism (RAS) was a political and cultural movement dedicated to promoting women in music, and challenging sexism and heterosexism in the rock music community, pop culture and in the world at large.
 It was primarily a part of the punk rock music and arts scene.
 RAS began in the UK in 1978, and by the mid-1980s also had a presence in North America.
 It was inspired and influenced by Rock Against Racism; the two movements had many of the same participants.
-RAS has been cited as a prototype for, and influence on, the later Riot grrrl movement, "giving women more access to punk subculture."
+RAS has been cited as a prototype for, and influence on, the later riot grrrl movement, "giving women more access to punk subculture."

-The Mexico City-based punk rock collective, Hijas de Violencia (the Daughters of Violence) conduct street performances to combat sexual harassment against women.
-A precursor was Chavas Activas Punks (CHAP)'s, a women's collective that formed in the Mexico City pun community in 1987.
-The anthropologist, Maritza Urteaga Castro-Prozo writes of their protests against the "hostility and rejection they experienced from male counterparts".
-She goes on to write that while they had "little acquaintance with feminist theory", their lyrics and fanzine focused on gender discrimination and sexuality.
+The Mexico City-based punk rock collective Hijas de Violencia (the Daughters of Violence) conduct street performances to combat sexual harassment against women.
+A precursor was Chavas Activas Punks (CHAPS), a women's collective that formed in the Mexico City pun community in 1987.
+The anthropologist Maritza Urteaga Castro-Prozo writes of their protests against the "hostility and rejection they experienced from male counterparts" that, while they had "little acquaintance with feminist theory", their lyrics and fanzine focused on gender discrimination and sexuality.

 Pussy Riot's lyrical themes include feminism, LGBT rights, and government opposition.
 The collective considers Russian President Vladimir Putin to be a dictator, and opposes his policies.

 Some women in punk rock have used their music and lyrics as platforms for feminist ideologies, and to oppose the sexualization of female musicians and societal policing of women's bodies and sexual agency.
 As early as the 1960s, women in rock were often considered as sex objects and their capabilities and talent were often undermined while male producers were credited for their music.
-Some female punk and Riot grrrl lyrics called for women to challenge the patriarchy and rape culture, such as 7 Year Bitch's song "Dead Men Don't Rape".
-Bikini Kill expressed the need for a revolution in pursuit of disrupting the patriarchy, for example their song, "Rebel Girl".
+Some female punk and riot grrrl lyrics called for women to challenge the patriarchy and rape culture, such as 7 Year Bitch's song "Dead Men Don't Rape".
+Bikini Kill expressed the need for a revolution in pursuit of disrupting the patriarchy, for example their song "Rebel Girl".
 Some musicians lyrics expressed themes of queer liberation, as in Gossip's "Where the Girls Are".
-Conventional expectations of women's roles were challenged, for example, in The Slits' "Typical Girls", that sarcastically addressed stereotypes of women as being "too emotional".
+Conventional expectations of women's roles were challenged, for example, in the Slits' "Typical Girls", that sarcastically addressed stereotypes of women as being "too emotional".
 Riot grrrl artists and their punk predecessors not only fought for women, but for the LGBTQIA+ community, animal rights, and human rights in general.
 Punk, as non-normative as it has traditionally been, has (in some cases) become a safe haven for many unaccepted individuals, including queer people.
 Punks and the punk lifestyle are often outside of the realm of normative culture, and the same can be said for queer individuals.
 The discomfort in this outcast identity may bring feelings of solidarity for people in punk scenes, queer and otherwise.